5 Things to Know about the Atlanta Streetcar

 It’s a Green Way to Get Around Downtown

 The all-electric Streetcars (there are four of them) hold nearly 200 passengers and help curb air pollution and gas emissions by reducing the car traffic in the area.
 Streetcars use an overhead power system – a trolley wire – that operates on streets shared with regular cars.
 It runs seven days a week, about every 10 to 15 minutes.
-You can buy digital tickets through the Atlanta Streetcar app, use a MARTA Breeze card, or get tickets at one of four vending machines along the route.
+You can buy digital tickets through the Atlanta Streetcar app, use a MARTA Breeze card, get tickets at one of four vending machines along the route, or bring cash and pay $1 when you enter the streetcar.
 The Streetcar stops at each of its 12 stops, so it’s easy to get on and off.

 It Goes to Kid-Friendly Attractions